To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: DP Auditing

-Next, the Challenger runs $\mathcal{M}$ on dataset $D_b$ for a random $b\in\{0,1\}$.
 Note that $\mathcal{M}$ can be a complex algorithm with many implementation details that the theoretical privacy analysis does not rely on; thus, depending on the threat model considered and the adversarial capabilities, the adversary may be given access to specific internals of $\mathcal{M}$ as discussed in Section~\ref{sec:threat_models}, along with $M$'s output.
 In theory, this can take any form, e.g., scalar $o \in \mathbb{R}$, vector $o \in \mathbb{R}^d$, or even have arbitrary domain $o \in \mathcal{Y}$.
 However, it can be difficult to consider and design decision functions around values in arbitrary domains.
 Hence, a common strategy~\cite{nasr2021adversary,jagielski2020auditing} is for the Adversary to define a distinguishing function $\mathcal{A}$ that assigns a scalar ``score'' to the output representing the Adversary's confidence that the output is drawn from processing $D_1$.
 This score is then thresholded to produce a guess $\hat{b} = 1$ if the Adversary determines that $o \sim \mathcal{M}(D_1)$ and $0$ otherwise.
-The adversary wins the game if $\hat{b} = b$.